Jump to:

 Speed Surges

-“These short bursts teach you how to Marathon Training Plans quickly and recover well, which are skills that come in handy during races or hilly courses,” Ripps says.
+“These short bursts teach you how to pick up the pace quickly and recover well, which are skills that come in handy during races or hilly courses,” Ripps says.
 “Plus, they’re quick and effective if you’re short on time.”
 Follow the same RPE scale as the two workouts above.

 How to do it: